Alfresco/alfresco-content-app/docs/README.md

 ### Search Results

-Once you type the text in the Search Input component and press `Enter` you are going to see the Search Results page
+Once you  start type the text in the Search Input component you are going to see the Search Results page automatically populate with relevant results.
+Within the Search Input you can choose to see results that are Files and/or Folders or Libraries.

 ![Search Results](images/aca-search-results.png)